Machine Skates: Understand How They Work View All Products

 And in case you're thinking about mixing and matching the various dolly types, please have a look at the section 'individual load capacity'.
 We've listed the combined capacity - and each individual dolly - in columns next to each other in the product listings.

 For more in-depth technical specs for each A/B dolly system, please print the data sheets found directly below each product listing.
-If you are also interested in finding a tool for lifting your freight onto the dollies, please consider our toe jacks.
+If you are also interested in finding a tool for lifting your freight onto the skates, please consider our toe jacks.

 Please feel free to call us with any technical questions.
 1-800-786-6112